 The Yamaha Virago 250 has the classic standard cruiser look without the unmanageable power and torque that a new motorcyclist doesn’t need while learning the basics of riding.

 Out of all of the standard style motorcycles I have to say that I really like the look of the Virago the best.
 Not only is it small and nimble, but it has a fair amount of chrome on it to satisfy most appetites.
 Budget-wise it also sits in a nice sweet spot that makes it a bit more expensive but with nice gear list that’s worth the money.
 We wouldn’t recommend it if you are after a cheap starter motorcycle.

 When I first took the Motorcycle Safety Foundation’s Basic Rider Course, they had a few different bikes for everyone to ride.
 Most of them were in the 150cc – 250cc range.
 The bike I chose to ride for part of it was the Yamaha Virago 250.
-It is an absolutely awesome bike to learn the fundamentals on.
+It is an absolutely awesome bike to learn the motorcycle riding fundamentals on.

 The 249cc, SOHC, 60 degree v-twin engine provides enough power for cruising around the streets, and can even get you around on the freeway.
 The bike is lightweight and that makes maneuvering at low speeds incredibly easy.
 It is important to keep in mind that the lack of motorcycle mass means the bike is so light weight that you might get blown around on the freeway more than would be comfortable.